 This process, coupled with the use of CBD-rich strains of hemp, results in a broad-spectrum CBD product that has a high concentration of CBD, much higher than the other cannabinoids present.

-Other cannabinoids are found in smaller concentrations, such as cannabichromene (CBC), cannabigerol (CBG), and cannabinol (CBN), are found in the broad-spectrum CBD.
+Other cannabinoids are found in smaller concentrations, such as

-Benefits of Broad Spectrum CBD Products
+What are the Benefits of Broad Spectrum CBD Products?

 Broad-spectrum CBD products have a number of benefits for consumers.